billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-a-step-by-step-guide.md

 **Note:**

-I had to fiddle around near the end of this tutorial but I found that having your domain on Cloudflare is a better experience.
+It's worth noting that I had to fiddle the DNS around a lot near the end of this tutorial but I found that having your domain on Cloudflare is a better experience.
 Initially, I had my domain on NameCheap.
 While it was working, I was experiencing strange behaviors like slow load times on the desktop versus mobile.

 Even running the page speed test, it was able to view the mobile but the desktop failed.